moosploit/auto-mac-setup/README.md

 ### Dependecies

-This script do not have any dependencies, because it is designed for use on a brand-new or clean installed Apple Mac.
+This script do not have any dependencies, because it is designed for use on a brand-new or clean-installed Apple Mac.

 ### Setup